openhealthcare/static-ohc/README.md

     $ rvm use 1.9.3@ohcstatic
     $ jekyll serve -w

-Source code will be mounted to the guest at developer/src/static-ohc
+Source code will be mounted to the host at developer/src/static-ohc